padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-To make the test green you have to use the [uniqueness validation](http://guides.rubyonrails.org/active_record_validations_callbacks.html#uniqueness "uniqueness validation") (Note that we the [destroy_all](http://www.rubydoc.info/docs/rails/4.1.7/ActiveRecord%2FAssociations%2FCollectionProxy%3Adestroy_all "destroy_all") to destroy all users in the database and there associations).
+To make the test green you have to use the [uniqueness validation](http://guides.rubyonrails.org/active_record_validations_callbacks.html#uniqueness "uniqueness validation") (Note that we use the [destroy_all](http://www.rubydoc.info/docs/rails/4.1.7/ActiveRecord%2FAssociations%2FCollectionProxy%3Adestroy_all "destroy_all") to destroy all users in the database and there associations).
 All what it does is to validates that the attribute's value is unique before it gets saved.

 ```ruby